OCA/l10n-usa/l10n_us_form_1099/README.rst

 #.
 If their type is 1099-MISC, you can select their box
 #.
 Go to Invoicing > Bills > Vendors
 #.
 Create vendor bills and payments for those 1099 vendors
 #.
+Modify "Is a 1099" box on Bill Lines based on your need
+#.
 Go to Invoicing > Reporting > 1099 Report
+#.
+If Bill is fully paid then payments will be included in Report

 Bug Tracker
 ===========